-In the event of an unregulated brexit, the Social Security Agreement of 20 April 1960 between the Federal Republic of Germany and the UK would possibly be applicable again from the day after withdrawal.
+In the event of an unregulated Brexit, the Social Security Agreement of 20 April 1960 between the Federal Republic of Germany and the UK would possibly be applicable after 31 December 2020.
 This legal issue has not yet been conclusively clarified.
 If the Social Security Agreement is not applicable, the UK must be regarded as a non-contractual foreign country with which there is no Social Security Agreement.

 The Social Security Agreement is not congruent with the mentioned European regulations in its scope of application.
 For example, long-term care insurance is not covered.
 In order to avoid such contractual gaps, the German federal legislator has passed a law on the coordination of social security (health, long-term care, accident, pension and unemployment insurance), which was published in the German Federal Law Gazette on 11 April 2019.
 Through this law unreasonable hardships for the insurant, which would arise because of the abolition of EU regulations, will be cushioned.
 It creates short-term legal certainty with regard to insurance status, claims and benefits.

-Even a prescription which a NHS insured Briton has received, loses its validity in Germany from the date of withdrawal.
+Even a prescription which a NHS insured Briton has received, loses its validity in Germany after 31 December 2020.
 The pharmacy can no longer settle this prescription with the German health insurance after the withdrawal date.
 In this case, a private prescription must be obtained in order to receive the medication, which must be paid for by the patient.
 A possible claim for reimbursement must be clarified with the competent health insurance institution in the United Kingdom.

 After Brexit, the cases and questions regarding health and long-term care insurance for Britons living in Hamburg can be very diverse.
 We therefore recommend to contact your health insurance directly with your respective requests.